Cost of Getting A Car In Singapore 2018: What Contributes To The High Car Price?

-Simply put, the cost of owning a car once we passed the causeway is about 2.5 times cheaper.
+Simply put, the cost of owning a car once we pass the causeway is about 2.5 times cheaper.

-Breaking down the factors that made cars so expensive in Singapore
+Breaking down the factors that make cars so expensive in Singapore

-With knowledge of Singapore being physically small and space constraint being a major concern, pushing the price of car upwards seems to be an option that the Government embarked on.
+As Singapore is physically small and space constraint is a major concern, pushing prices of cars upwards seems to be a viable measure that the Government has employed.

 - Registration Fees